 - See your score.
 After you’ve logged enough trips for a score, Root rates your driving on a scale of 1 to 10.
 If it’s lower than you’d like, use the remaining time in your test drive to improve your score.

 - Get your custom rate.
 Root then calculates a quote and presents a policy that matches your on-the-road behaviors if your score meets Root’s criteria.

 Am I covered while I take the test drive?

 Yes, Root offers flexible options depending on whether you’re currently insured or need same-day coverage.
 To get insured from day one, you’ll get a temporary 60-day policy and rate.
 After your 30-day test drive, you’ll see your final rate and have 30 days to decide whether to sign up.

-Uninsured/underinsured motorist coverage.
-Pays for car repairs if you’re in an accident caused by a driver without sufficient insurance.
+- Underinsured motorist coverage.
+Pays for car repairs if you’re in an accident caused by a driver without enough insurance.

 What discounts can I get with Root?

 For qualifying customers, Root Insurance offers a string of discounts and rewards, but they’re baked into your final rate.
 Root’s whole premise is rewarding good drivers with low rates.
 And so it doesn’t offer the discounts that mainstream car insurance providers do, like those for good students.